jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Non-interactives to leave on the desk, places for the rat to scurry
 	- Pipes, wall objects, etc.

-# Builds
-- Test and make builds for Web

-- Test and make builds for Windows

-- Test and make builds for Mac

 # Instruction Pages
 - Create basic instruction page explaining gameplay loop